 Dr Timothy Heppell

-I have provided evidence to the House of Commons Political and Constitutional Reform Select Committee and was cited in their subsequent report entitled ‘Role and Powers of the Prime Minister’.
-I also co-authored ‘What makes for an effective Leader of the Opposition’ for the Centre for Opposition Studies.
+I have published ten books and twenty-five chapters in edited books, alongside fifty articles in leading political science journals, such as the Journal of Common Market Studies, Government and Opposition, the British Journal of Politics and International Relations and the Journal of Elections, Public Opinion and Parties.
+I have provided evidence to the House of Commons Political and Constitutional Reform Select Committee and was cited in their subsequent report entitled ‘The Role of Powers of the Prime Minister’.
+I also co-authored ‘What Makes for an Effective Leader of the Opposition’ for the Centre for Opposition Studies.

-With Dr Andrew Roe-Crines and Dr David Jeffery (University of Liverpool) I continue to work on developing and exploiting datasets on the parliamentary Conservative Party and the parliamentary Labour Party as a means of identifying the relationship between parliamentarians and leaders.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+I am currently researching a book due for publication with Routledge in 2022 entitled ’The Labour Party in Opposition from Attlee to Corbyn’.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

-- PhD 'Prime Ministerial Leadership and Party Management in the House of Commons 1992 to 1997'
+- PhD 'Prime Ministerial Leadership and Party Management in the House of Commons 1992 to 1997'.

 - BA Politics